-Medication can only be given by a senior/named member of staff and must be checked and witnessed by a senior/named member of staff.
-Both members of staff must sign the Administration of Prescribed Medication Form.
+Medication must only be given by a senior/named member of staff and must be checked and witnessed by a senior/named member of staff.
+Both members of staff must sign the medication form on the FAMLY app.

 After administration, parents/ carers must acknowledge this electronically on the FAMLY app.
-Alternatively, when the child is collected by the parent/carer they must sign the relevant paper medication record to acknowledge that medication has been administered.